saitaiky/notebook/docs/docs/cloud-computing/aws/compute/elastic-beanstalk.md

 ## Deployment failure

->  Using **Blue/Green deployment** to redeploy is the quickest among all the others deployment methods,  the rollback process is very quick via swapping the URLs for the two environments.
+>  Using **Blue/Green deployment** to redeploy is the quickest among all the others deployment methods,  the rollback process is very quick via swapping the CNAMEs via Route 53 for the two environments.

 - **Rolling** -  The rollback process is via manual redeploy, so it's not as quick as the Immutable deployment.